Tall pipe risers are used in skyscrapers, mines, etc. There are two points that the piping stress engineer should consider:

-The second problem concerns vertical risers that is supported at the bottom.
-Pipe is compressed by big pipe and insulation weight.
-Compression force may lead to pipe buckling as shown on the drawing (a) below.
+The second problem concerns vertical risers that are supported at the bottom.
+The pipe is compressed by a big pipe and insulation weight.
+Compression force may lead to pipe buckling as shown in the drawing (a) below.

 To avoid buckling we should add additional V-stop supports (d) to decrease the compressive force or add guides (c) to prevent buckling.

-The START-Elements has a special procedure allows to check buckling of vertical or horizontal pipe.
-For vertical pipe we should set sliding support friction factor to zero and enter the compressive load N value.
-Software will calculate the span between guides Lcr needed to prevent buckling.
+The START-Elements has a special procedure that allows checking to buckle of vertical or horizontal pipe.
+For vertical pipe, we should set the sliding support friction factor to zero and enter the compressive load N value.
+The software will calculate the span between guides Lcr needed to prevent buckling.